Esinko/viljami/README.md

 # Viljami

+# Notice
+Application still in development.
+Development features are enabled and teh application is overall not even close to the final version!!!

 Easily customisable client for the popular application Wilma.
 This application uses the original wilma backend and never stores your personal information.
 This application is also open source and built on top of Google Chromium and NW.Js with Node.Js, Html5 and CSS.
 This application also does not handle usernames nor passwords!